nathan-m-schneider-22/dali_app/README.md

 OR

-If there are any fields missing from the request body, they will be rejected and displayed in the error.
  If there are any extra fields, these will also be rejected.
 If any fields differ from the [Joi Schema](./schemas.js) the request will be rejected.

 * **Code:** 400 BAD REQUEST <br />
 **Content:** `{